Our Goal is to

-While some of us have had the chance to experience the joy and serenity that comes from riding a horse, many will never have that opportunity, unless we provide it for them.
-For the past five years, the CHAPS and MPF have been creating programs and raising money to provide rides and equestrian experiences for veterans and disadvantaged children.
+While some of us have had the chance to experience the joy and serenity that comes from riding a horse, many will never have that opportunity unless we provide it for them.
+For the past eight years, CHAPS and the MPF have been creating programs and raising money to provide rides and equestrian experiences for veterans and disadvantaged children.

 The best thing for the inside of a person is the outside of a horse.
 CHAPS invites the community to partner with them in programs that facilitate the healing that comes through interacting with horses.
 Together we can make children's dreams come true and recognize our veterans for their sacrifice.

 Healing Hearts With Horses provides free trail rides and lessons for children in the County CASA program (Court Appointed Special Advocate program.
 These are foster children that have lost so much, and truly enjoy the opportunity for a lesson or a trail ride.
 The program began in 2012 and in the years since, 492 rides have been provided for the kids .
 Here are a few notes from their sponsors/advocates

 Watching my CASA child with his pony was truly a

 heart-warming experience.
 My little guy was just one month out of a home